-Calcium, magnesium, potassium and sodium salts help the survival of the pathogens and also control the permeability of bacterial cells.
+Calcium, magnesium, potassium, and sodium salts help the survival of pathogens and also control the permeability of bacterial cells.
 Phosphate buffer maintains the pH of the medium.

 Composition of Amies transport medium

 Amies transport medium is best prepared from ready to use dehydrated powder, available from most suppliers of culture media.

 - Suspend the desired amount of media in distilled water (2 grams in every 100 ml of distilled water)

 The amount of media used may vary depending on the manufacturer so prepare the medium as instructed by the manufacturer.

 - Heat to boiling to dissolve the medium completely.